 Many people pay high taxes because circumstances, such as job loss, force them to make IRA withdrawals.
 Buying index funds outside an IRA can be a better tax strategy for persons with unstable incomes, such as the self-employed.

-One advantage to taxable accounts is that a person can invest over $6,000 per year in them.
+One advantage to taxable accounts is that they can invest over $6,000 annually.
 You can invest unlimited amounts of money in taxable index accounts.
 A second advantage is selling taxable index funds for extra cash.
 Parking extra cash and savings in an index fund can be a smart strategy because index fund return on investment (ROI) exceeds inflation.

 A final advantage to taxable accounts is purchasing small index funds to augment your savings.
 Taxable index funds are a good savings strategy because of their higher returns.